 - “I always wake up for a midnight snack, it’s just part of my routine.”

 The only person who can truly make a judgment call on whether or not you are suffering from a sleep disorder, or combination of sleep disorders, is a board certified, fellowship trained sleep physician.
 In addition, Dr. Barker has 30 years’ experience as one of them leading practicing sleep specialists in the country.
 Sleep problems are serious and can cause dangerous medical conditions such as hypertension, diabetes, heart disease, obesity, depression, stroke, and even sudden death.
 In the past century, we have reduced our average time in sleep.
 Though our society has changed, our brains and bodies have not.
 Sleep deprivation is affecting us all, and we are paying the price.

 When we sleep properly, many things are happening within our body.
 Our immune system is getting a boost, our nervous system is getting repaired, and essential hormones are being released, so that not only can we wake up feeling refreshed, alert, and ready to face daily challenges, but our bodies can fight off deadly, debilitating diseases and illnesses.
 When we don’t get the right kind of sleep, every part of our lives can suffer.
 Our jobs, relationships, productivity, overall health, and safety (and that of those around us) are all put at risk.

 The importance of sleep and sleep disorder therapy has become widely recognized as vital to health and safety.
 Testing and treating numerous sleep problems is a complex process.
-There are over 85 coded sleep disorders, and many can be difficult to diagnose or may have multiple causes.
-Because diagnosing and treating sleep disorders is an intricate process, it is crucial that patients be seen by a board certified sleep physician and at an accredited sleep program.
+There are more than 100 sleep disorders, and many can be difficult to diagnose or may have multiple causes.
+Because diagnosing and treating sleep disorders is an intricate process, it is crucial that patients be seen by a board certified sleep physician and at an experienced, accredited sleep program.